si/kickoff/docs/Setup.md

 All databases are using Heroku add-on, ClearDB MySQL on the free tier.
 Passwords must be requested from Si.

+CakePHP application database connection is configured by `CLEARDB_DATABASE_URL` environment variable setup on the server.
+Local development requires custom config in *Config/database.php*.

 Database security is pending review from DevOps consultant.

 ###Build